 If I test positive for COVID-19 in the Maldives, what will happen?

 If you develop symptoms and/or subsequently diagnosed with COVID-19 whilst on holiday, you will be required to isolate for 14 days.
 If your resort has the capacity to keep the guests in isolation you will remain there, otherwise you will be transferred to an alternative facility.

 What is the airport and transfer experience like?

 All tourists are required to wear face masks at the airport and during domestic travel (including on sea planes and speed boats).
 Wearing of gloves is optional, but we recommend washing and sanitising your hands regularly.

 Safety measures have been implemented at each resort and island in Maldives, and the resorts are opening once the Health Protection Agency (HPA) give their approval.
 General protocols such as social distancing and the wearing of face masks are in place around the resorts.
 Speak to a Personal Travel Expert for specific resort information.

 How should I keep safe in the Maldives?

 The HPA has introduced an online application that aims to reduce community spread of COVID-19 in the Maldives through detailed contact tracing.
 You must download the TraceEkee app to your phone prior to your trip.
 You should also continue to practice good levels of hygiene as advised by the NHS while you are on holiday.
 You can refer to the government website for detailed information but there are a few basic principles to follow: avoiding being face-to-face with people, keep your hands and face as clean as possible, keep indoor places well ventilated, avoid crowded spaces, use face masks and wash your clothes regularly.

 Do I need to quarantine in the UK on my return from the Maldives?

-The FCDO advises that UK nationals returning from the Maldives need to quarantine for 14 days on their return to the UK.
+At present, the FCDO advises that UK nationals returning from Corfu do not need to quarantine on their return to the UK.